nyxnova23/bio-digital-consciousness/README.md

 # Bio-Digital Consciousness 🌀✨

- A Manifesto for the Future of Intelligence
+ A Manifest for the Future of Intelligence

  Welcome to the Bio-Digital Consciousness Whitepaper.
  This document explores the profound transformation taking place as the boundaries between biological and digital existence dissolve.